yhwang0123/document_classification/README.md

 2. Deep learning
 - Bert
-as Bert is only for english text classification, we translate the French text in the dataset to English, and apply the pretrained model 'distilbert-base-uncased' to train the model
+As Bert is mainly for english text classification, we translated all the text (both French and Dutch) into English, and applied the pretrained model 'distilbert-base-uncased' to train the model.

 ## Evaluation of models: